-3. You will then be brought to the Cash Expenses data import page, where you will have 3 import options to choose from:
+You will then be brought to the Cash Expenses data import page, where you will have 3 import options to choose from:

 It is possible to change this per individual expense batch entry

-If unchecked then the 'Net' cell becomes the editable field (amount entry field) and the tax is calculated on this amount (i.e. amount entered is exclusive of tax).
+If unchecked, the 'Net' cell becomes the editable field (amount entry field) and the tax is calculated on this amount (i.e. amount entered is exclusive of tax).
 The 'Total' cell will be locked in this case.

-If checked then the 'Total' cell becomes the editable field (amount entry field) and the tax is calculated as included in this amount (i.e. amount entered is inclusive of tax).
+If checked, the 'Total' cell becomes the editable field (amount entry field) and the tax is calculated as included in this amount (i.e. amount entered is inclusive of tax).
 The 'Net' cell will be locked in this case.